Industries

 Healthcare worker consulting with man

-Well trained health professionals bring a wealth of knowledge in knowing how to empower people to access services and treatments that are right for them.
+Well trained health and social care professionals bring a wealth of knowledge in knowing how to empower people to access services and treatments that are right for them.

 As outlined in the Australian Government’s Productivity Commission Inquiry Report into Mental Health (2020), more needs to be done to foster supportive work and training environments.
-By improving the competency levels of the healthcare workforce, they are equipped with the skills and increased confidence to offer timely support and clinical advice.
+By improving the competency levels of the health and social care workforce, they are equipped with the skills and increased confidence to offer timely support and clinical advice.

 General Practitioners are often the first point of call for people experiencing mental-ill health